7 Best Travel Clothes: Apparel Tips for Long-Haul Flights

 When it comes to air travel getup, it’s vital that your trousers are functional.
 This is because your journey will involve movement.

 This could be standing in a line that moves at a snail’s pace or walking briskly to catch your flight.
+You don’t get any flight compensation if it’s your own fault, that you are late for your flight.

 When traveling, Founder and CEO Rishi Kapoor prefers khakis to jeans as khakis breathe better than jeans.
 They are also more comfortable than dress pants to sit in with for hours.
 Another attractive feature (when compared to jeans) is khakis offer a more casual yet professional look.